 There are three options to choose from to describe how you plan to obtain consent.

-- Obtaining informed consent: This means that you will use the standard consent, which includes 8 required elements of consent and obtain a documentation of consent—research subjects will sign the form.
+- Obtaining informed consent: This means that you will use the standard consent, which includes 8 required elements of consent, and obtain documentation of consent, meaning that the research subjects will sign the form.
 This format is the expectation of all research.

 - Waiver or alteration of informed consent: Waiver of one or more elements of consent is permitted provided that the research is no more than minimal risk and meets specific criteria.
 Alteration of consent is appropriate if one or more of the 8 required elements is not relevant to the research activity.

-- Waiver of documentation of informed consent: is a request whereby a signed consent document is not required.
+- Waiver of documentation of informed consent: this is a request whereby a signed consent document is not required.
 Examples include online, verbal, and implied consent.
-Consent will still be obtained from participants; however, they will not be required to sign the consent form.
+Consent will still be obtained from participants, but they will not be required to sign the consent form.
 There are only three circumstances when the IRB may waive the requirement to obtain a signed consent form:

-- The only record linking the research participant and the research would be the consent document and the principal risk would be potential harm resulting from a breach of confidentiality (participant must be asked if he/she want documentation);
+- The only record linking the research participant and the research would be the consent document and the principal risk would be potential harm resulting from a breach of confidentiality (participant must be asked if he/she wants documentation).

-- The research presents no more than minimal risk of harm to participants and involves no procedure for which written consent is normally required outside of the research context (for example, no risk surveys or interviews); OR
+- The research presents no more than minimal risk of harm to participants and involves no procedure for which written consent is normally required outside of the research context (for example, no-risk surveys or interviews).

 - The subjects or legally authorized representatives are members of a distinct cultural group or community in which signing forms is not the norm and the research presents no more than minimal risk of harm to subjects.